zilexa/Homeserver/backup-strategy/README.md

 ## II.
 Configure subvolume backups _via btrbk_
 The btrbk config file has been carefully created and tested to:
-- Create timestamped snapshots in the root of the disks, giving you a timeline view of your subvolumes in the `timeline` folder of each disk :)
+- Create timestamped snapshots in the root of the disks, giving you a timeline view of your subvolumes in the `snapshots` folder of each disk :)
 - Incremental backups will be sent to your internal backup disk, multiple disks can be added.
 - Allows you to run a backup actions automatically and manually for multiple subvolumes by using groups.
 - Allows you to archive (copy) backups to BTRFS USB disks easily.
 _No other tool allows you to do all that automatically.
 The config file is also easy to understand and to adjust to your needs._

 ### Step 1: Create the snapshot location and backup target location folders
-- Create a `timeline` (note the dot) folder in the root of each cache/data disk, for example `sudo mkdir /mnt/disks/data1/timeline`
+- Create a `snapshots` folder in the root of each cache/data disk, for example `sudo mkdir /mnt/disks/data1/snapshots`
 - In `/mnt/disks/backup1/`, create all destination folders for system and each data disk, for example via: `sudo mkdir /mnt/disks/backup1/{system,data1,data2,cache}`

 ### Step 2: Get the configuration & adjust settings, retention policy to your needs